 Nodes

-The University of Texas Rio Grande Valley (UTRGV) was created by the Texas Legislature in 2013 as the first major public university of the 21st century in Texas.
-This transformative initiative provided the opportunity to expand educational opportunities in the Rio Grande Valley, including a new School of Medicine.
-The UTRGV Department of Psychiatry was established in 2019 and graduated the first resident class in June 2021.
-Since establishing patient services, our UTRGV psychiatrists and residents have served approximately 500 children, adolescents and adults per month.
+UT Rio Grande Valley was created by the Texas Legislature in 2013 as the first major public university of the 21st century in Texas.
+Since establishing patient services through the Department of Psychiatry, UT Rio Grande Valley School of Medicine psychiatrists and residents have served approximately 500 children, adolescents, and adults per month.

 Cynthia Garza, PsyD